aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The html generator also generates a `mybook.html` file which includes all the chapters compiled to single html file.

-Here is the content of the `html` directory after running the `sc build` command.
+Here is the content of the `html` directory after running the `sc build:html` command.

 ```console
 a_chapter.html